-Bring the donut shop home with these baked gluten free donuts are complete with a fluffy and soft baked donut covered in a delicious vanilla glaze.
-These homemade donuts are easy to make and can be whipped up in under 30 minutes.
-They're made with healthy ingredients like almond and tapioca flour and basically melt in your mouth!
+Bring the donut shop home with these baked gluten free donuts are complete with a fluffy and soft donut covered in a delicious vanilla glaze, just like Krispy Kreme!
+They can easily be whipped up in under 30 minutes, are made dairy free, and basically melt in your mouth!

 In all honesty, Krispy Kreme doughnuts will always have a special place in my heart.
 Waking up to a box full of them as a child on a Saturday morning was the ultimate sweet treat.
-BUT these gluten-free donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
+BUT these donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
 So I consider them a better, easier version that's sure to give you that coffee shop donut fix.

 - Naturally made gluten free and dairy free

 - They're baked, not fried

 - Made with almond flour and tapioca flour, not a gluten-free flour blend